 There was no such mandatory requirement until November 2011.
-Minor's Welfare and Rights Protection Law, in its latest amended Article 46, posted on ISPs a direct responsibility for assisting relevant authorities on Internet content surveillance.
-ISPs shall take all necessary measures to restrict minors' access to certain sites or content or remove the content upon receiving from a competent authority notice about the identified Internet content or links determined harmful to the physical and mental health of minors.
+The Minor's Welfare and Rights Protection Law, in its latest amended Article 46, posted on ISPs a direct responsibility to assist relevant authorities with internet content surveillance.
+ISPs shall take all necessary measures to restrict minors' access to certain sites or content or remove the content upon receiving from a competent authority notice about the identified internet content or links determined harmful to the physical and mental health of minors.